OishiLab/OpenMAP-T2/README.md

 ```
 pip install -r requirements.txt
 ```
-5. Please apply and download the pre-trained model from the link below and upload it to your server.
+5. Please apply and download the pre-trained model from the link below and upload it to your server.<br>
 [Link of pretrained model](https://forms.office.com/r/Zpt7N5CdE2)

 6. You can run OpenMAP-T2 !!